EParisot/Web_Matrix/README.md

 *  {"text": String}
 ]
 ```

-with C any random number,
+With St and Cl any random number (no meaning),
+Step mode need to be provided in first place to make the loop wait 10ms every iteration (program application),
+otherwise the loop will run wildly (real time application).
 X, Y a (int) position of a led,
 R, G, B a (int) color,
 T a (int) milliseconds delay,
 S the starting position of a loop, N the number of iteration of the loop
 If you provide a text of more than 5 chars, it will automatically be scrolled.

-Provide your Wifi credentials in the script or use SmartConfig to connect to your network
+Provide your Wifi credentials in the script or use SmartConfig to connect to your network.
+At start the program try to connect to the provided network 5 times (red led slowly blinking).
+If failed, the device will enter in "SmartConfig" mode (orange led blinking fast).
+Connect with EspTouch application.
+Green led blink one time on any successfull wifi connexion.

 libraries needed:
 ```